Andrew Wasil Seminick

 - Height 5' 11", Weight 187 lb.

 - Born September 12, 1920 in Pierce, WV USA

 - Died February 22, 2004 in Melbourne, FL USA

-A 19-year-old ballplayer named Andy Seminick was signed to a free agent contract by the Pittsburg Pirates in 1940 and was sent to the class D Pennsylvania-Ontario-New York League London Pirates for his first professional game.
+He was first signed to a free agent contract at age 19 by the Pittsburg Pirates in 1940 and was sent to the class D Pennsylvania-Ontario-New York League London Pirates for his first professional game.
 He made only 19 appearances and was released by the Pirates before the 1941 season.